DarkoKuzmanovic/vscode-cowsay/README.md

 ## Extension Settings

+The extension contributes the following settings:

+- `vscode-cowsay.autoRefreshInterval`: Set the interval (in minutes) for automatically refreshing the Cowsay message.
+Default is 0 (disabled).

-This extension doesn't add any VS Code settings, but if, for any reason you want to add a keyboard shortcut for refresh, you can do it with Manage > Keyboard shortcuts and search for `vscode-cowsay.refresh` and assign a shortcut to it.
+You can also add a keyboard shortcut for refresh by going to Manage > Keyboard shortcuts, searching for `vscode-cowsay.refresh`, and assigning a shortcut to it.

 ## Known Issues

 No known issues at this time.
 If you encounter any problems, please file an issue on the GitHub repository.

 ## Release Notes

+### 0.4.0

+- Added auto-refresh interval option in User Settings (press Ctrl+, then search for cowsay and look for "Auto Refresh Interval setting under Vscode-cowsay" section and enter the desired interval in minutes)

 ### 0.3.0